wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 * [Scalping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-005_Scalping) is characterized by bots making online store products unavailable for real customers, e.g. by reserving all items so that they become out of stock but do not make any profit.

-For the module to identify anomaly traffic as originating from malicious bots, the module relies on many [metrics](about-wallarm/api-abuse-prevention.md#how-api-abuse-prevention-works).

 If the metrics point to bot attack signs, the module [denylists or graylists](about-wallarm/api-abuse-prevention.md#reaction-to-malicious-bots) the source of the anomaly traffic for 1 hour.

 **Remediation:**